MyZenKey/sp-sdk-ios/README.md

 ![Logo](/image/ZenKey_rgb.png)

-# Server and Web Integration Guide
+# iOS Integration Guide

-This guide is for developers integrating ZenKey into their Web applications as well as backend services for clients.
+This guide is for developers integrating ZenKey with their iOS applicaitons.

 ## 1.0 Background